itsyaboii1337/ML/README.md

 - `create_csv_submission`: makes csv submission for given prediction

 ### ```implementations.py```
-- `build_k_indices`: Build k indices for cross validation
 - `cross_validation`: Cross validation
-- `compute_mse`: Compute the mean square error of the predicted output compared to the ground truth results.
-- `compute_mse`: Compute the root mean square error of the predicted output compared to the ground truth results.
-- ``: Linear regression using gradient descent.
+- `least_squares_GD`: Linear regression using gradient descent.
 - `least_squares_SGD`: Linear regression using stochastic gradient descent.
 - `least_squares`: Least squares regression using normal equations.
 - `ridge_regression`: Ridge regression using normal equations.
 - `logistic_regression`: Logistic regression using SGD.
 - `reg_logistic_regression`: Regularized logistic regression using SGD.

-### ```Cross Validation.ipynb```

-Notebook with the cross validation results and related functions.
+- `grid_search_ridge_regression`: Grid search on polynomial degrees and penalizing parameter with ridge regression

+Note1: implementations.py also contains many minor functions that are either used within one of the above functions or used within a notebook but not for any final results.

+Note2: at the very bottom of implementations.py you find code which was an attempt to build a neural nerwork from scratch.
+This attempt was succesful in the sense that it gave slightly better results than our final submittion when enough epochs were ran.
+However, Since the neural network only has 1 weighted layer and 1 bias layer, the improvements were only minor while the run time was significantly longer.
+Attempts of adding an additional hidden layer were unsuccesful, therefore this method was not mentioned in the final report.

 ### ```run.py```

-Script to generate the same submission file as we submitted in Kaggle.
+Script to generate the same submission file as we submitted to AIcrowd